-Getting a brand purpose that people can believe in.
-And then living that brand purpose in everything you do. both of those are hard work, and you have to grind them out.
+Well, firstly, it’s hard work.
+Getting a brand purpose people can believe in.
+And then living that brand purpose in everything you do.
+Both of those are hard, and you have to grind them out.

-The purpose needs to connect with what the brand actually does.
-It needs to connect with how customers think and what the people in the business do.
-It’s a commitment you need to live up to.
+The purpose has to connect with what the brand actually does.
+It has to connect with how customers think, and what people in the business do.
+It’s a commitment you live up to.

-We see a lot of big global business talk about brand purpose.
+Many big businesses talk about brand purpose.
 They like it because it helps their Corporate Social Responsibility reputation and keeps shareholders happy.
-But dig below the surface, and question if their actions meet their words.
+But dig below the surface, and it’s less clear their actions support their words.

 Practice what you preach

-When we were there, the Foodbank CEO dropped in and personally came round and thanked each of the volunteers for giving up their time.
-They talked about the benefits the work was doing for people.
+When we were there, the Foodbank CEO dropped in and personally came around and thanked each of the volunteers for giving up their time.
+He talked about the benefits the work was doing for people.

 Less amazing though was the leader of the business we were there representing.
-This was a leader who mentioned “purpose” every change they got.
-And yet on that day at Foodbank, they only managed to stay for an hour, before making their excuses.
+This was a leader who mentioned “purpose” a lot.
+And yet on that day at Foodbank, she only managed to stay an hour, before making her excuses.
 The rest of the team got left to do all the actual work.